devgateway/www.developmentgateway.org/_posts/2015-01-20-leveraging-data-to-reshape-relationships.md

 Is the creation of more data alone sufficient to increase uptake?
 Stay tuned for our next #AMPWS2014 post, in which the Governments of Malawi and Niger wrestles with this very question.

-*Anna van Schie is a Business Development Intern at Development Gateway.*

 *Image: Government of Nepal representative showcasing a data-driven report at the AMP Good Practices Workshop. *